elsayedzahran/HospitalManagementCrud/README.md

 - Base URL: /patients

 #### Endpoints:
-- GET /list: Retrieves a list of all patients.
+- GET /: Retrieves a list of all patients.
 - GET /{id}: Retrieves a specific patient by ID.
-- POST /add: Adds a new patient.
+- POST /: Adds a new patient.
-- POST /delete/{id}: Deletes a patient with the specified ID.
+- DELETE /{id}: Deletes a patient with the specified ID.
-- POST /update/{id}: Updates a patient with the specified ID.
+- PUT /{id}: Updates a patient with the specified ID.

 ### DrugController
 - REST controller for managing drugs.
 - Base URL: /drugs

 #### Endpoints:
-- GET /list: Retrieves a list of all drugs.
+- GET /: Retrieves a list of all drugs.
 - GET /{id}: Retrieves a specific drug by ID.
-- POST /add: Adds a new drug.
+- POST /: Adds a new drug.
-- POST /delete/{id}: Deletes a drug with the specified ID.
+- DELETE /{id}: Deletes a drug with the specified ID.
-- POST /update/{id}: Updates a drug with the specified ID.
+- PUT /{id}: Updates a drug with the specified ID.

 ## Dependencies